 __________

-A three-layered memorial, will continue with exploring the Commandant’s House and Falstad Forest and discusses the strategies Falstadsenteret employs in narrating and commemorating its multi-layered history.
+Part II of this blog, A three-layered memorial, will continue with exploring the Commandant’s House and Falstad Forest and discusses the strategies Falstadsenteret employs in narrating and commemorating its multi-layered history.